SofteqDG/ios-objective-c-coding-style/README.md

 ## Case Statements

-Braces are not required for case statements, unless enforced by the complier.
-Braces MUST be added for all cases if they are required for at least one `case` statement. `default` statement MUST be always included.
+Braces are not required for `case` statements, unless enforced by complier.
+Braces MUST be added for all `case` statements if they are required for at least one `case` statement. `default` statement MUST be always included.

 **For example:**